wso2/helm-apim/docs/am-pattern-0-all-in-one/README.md

 ## Minimal Configuration

 If you want to try WSO2 API Manager with minimal configuration, you do not need to follow all the steps described above.
 You can simply use the default values provided in the default_values.yaml, which includes the H2 database and the default keystore and truststore.
-Once the service is up and running, deploy the NGINX Ingress Controller by following the steps outlined [here](#2-add-ingress-controller).
+Once the service is up and running, deploy either the NGINX Ingress Controller or NGINX Gateway Fabric by following the steps outlined in [1.1 Add ingress controller or Gateway API controller](#11-add-ingress-controller-or-gateway-api-controller).
 ```bash
 helm install apim wso2/wso2am-all-in-one --version 4.6.0-1 -f default_values.yaml
 ```